EspaceNetworks/switch-user/README.md

 # SwitchUser
-A library to dynamically switch the user a script is running as.
+A library to switch the user a PHP script is running as.